 You have to remember also, that there are only deterrents in protecting yourself.
 All security measures are mere deterrents, if someone wants to hurt you bad enough, they’ll find a way.
 That’s simply a condition of mankind that will never change.
 So, if there is information that you feel is so sensitive that it could ruin you, don’t use technology to communicate it to people, speak with them in-person or simply keep it to yourself altogether.
 Just try to be safe, although I understand that the ability to have a simple private conversation in the privacy of your own home today even isn’t what it used to be.

 Wow, so much for any of this being on the paranoid, conspiracy-minded, anecdotal side.
-With what we now know about the NSA and the Heartbleed bug, everything I said and predicted here (not that we shouldn’t have also had common sense about these matters well before anyways), was 100% true.
+With what we now know about the NSA and the Heartbleed bug, everything I said and predicted here (not that we shouldn’t have also had common sense about these matters well before anyway), was 100% true.

 Outside of official confirmations, I think it just goes to show you, there’s a lot you can simply assume about the way the world works with just a little concern and critical thought for protecting yourself against the bad guys.
 To ever assume you’re completely secure and private, doing anything, anywhere, at anytime, is really just naive.